9 reasons to try the Mediterranean diet

 It's linked to lower cancer risk

-The reason this style of eating may be effective in minimizing the risk of breast cancer is unclear, though experts have a theory.
-Over time, inflammation can increase your cancer risk, but certain foods may help counteract the damage.
-A typical Mediterranean diet is rich in anti-inflammatory foods like olive oil, fruits, vegetables, fatty fish, and nuts.
+There are many theories about why this style of eating may be effective in minimizing the risk of cancer.
+For example, the dietary fiber in fruits, vegetables, beans, and whole grains is known to have a protective effect on the body.
+Consuming less red and processed meat, which are both carcinogens, also contributes to lowering the risk of cancer.
+And while inflammation can increase your cancer risk, a typical Mediterranean diet is rich in anti-inflammatory foods like olive oil, fruits, vegetables, fatty fish, and nuts.

 It reduces cognitive decline

-Your brain changes as you age and, in older adults, these changes can include shrinking.
-A decrease in the brain's size may cause a drop in cognitive function.
+Your brain changes as you age, and, in older adults, these changes can include decreases in cognitive function.
 But the Mediterranean diet may give a whole new meaning to the phrase "brain food."

-To boost your brain health, try swapping your standard lunch sandwich with a spinach salad, topped with chopped walnuts, fresh berries, and a serving of grilled chicken.
+To potentially boost your brain health, try swapping your everyday lunchtime sandwich with a spinach salad, topped with chopped walnuts, fresh berries, and a serving of grilled chicken.

 It boosts heart health